-12-15 credits

-Required Courses:
+12-15 credits Required Courses:

 12-15 cr.

-ESLM 525/Second Language Acquisition EDFN 577/Sociolinguistics and Cultural Foundations of ESL ESLM 578/Theory and Practice of Teaching ESL ESLM 587/Curriculum, Methods, and Assessment for ESL/ Bilingual Education ESLM 688/Practicum for Second Language Teachers (waived for certified teachers with one year teaching Comprehensive Examination: ESLM 700 experience) Master of Education in Educational Leadership (EDAD\MED04)\ Stuart Carroll, Academic Advisor, Graduate Global Programs in Educational Leadership The Master of Education in Educational Leadership is a program designed to provide educators with the knowledge and skills needed for a leadership position in a school setting.
+ESLM 525/Second Language Acquisition EDFN 577/Sociolinguistics and Cultural Foundations of ESL ESLM 578/Theory and Practice of Teaching ESL ESLM 587/Curriculum, Methods, and Assessment for ESL/ Bilingual Education ESLM 588 Internship ESLM 688/Practicum for Second Language Teachers (waived for certified teachers with one year teaching experience) Comprehensive Examination: ESLM 700 Master of Education in Educational Leadership (EDAD_MED04) Stuart Carroll, Academic Advisor, Graduate Global Programs in Educational Leadership The Master of Education in Educational Leadership is a program designed to provide educators with the knowledge and skills needed for a leadership position in a school setting.
 These courses include concepts of leadership administration, supervision, and curriculum development.
 The program consists of 36 semester hours of study and meets standards of ISLLC (Interstate School Leaders Licensure Consortium) and the New Jersey State Department of Education.
 Upon completion, U.S. citizens will be eligible to apply for the initial certification for a New Jersey School Principal License, as well as a Supervisor Certification, provided the candidate meets all requirements of the current New Jersey Administrative Code.
-Courses that lead to Supervisor Certification are noted with the following: Non-U.S. citizens will be granted a college certificate, which recognizes the completion of a state-approved program.
+Courses that lead to Supervisor Certification are noted with the following: Non-U.S. citizens will be granted a college certificate.
+Students in the Educational Leadership Program (Principal) or taking courses for Supervision Certificate should be aware that the curriculum is designed to comply with the State of New Jersey's Administrative Code.
+Consequently, the School of Education may have to alter graduation and/or certificate requirements to meet any and all changes mandated by the State of New Jersey Department of Education.

 Admission Requirements: